PetoAdam/ros2_sim/README.md

 ## Preset launch configurations

 There are preset launch configurations that can be easily run without having to open multiple terminals for every package.
 Current presets:

  - launch_all_with_rviz.sh: This shell script runs the simulation, the PID controller, the ros2_control, the MoveIt and the RViz Visualization (with Motion Planning enabled) packages with their correct launch files.

     + To run it, makes sure to build and source the workspace and then run: ``` ./launch_all_with_rviz.sh``` from the root directory of the repository.

-  - launch_all_with_custom_planner.sh: This shell script runs the simulation, the PID controller, the ros2_control, the motion planner and the RViz Visualization packages with their correct launch files.
+  - launch_all_with_rviz_custom_planner.sh: This shell script runs the simulation, the PID controller, the ros2_control, the motion planner and the RViz Visualization packages with their correct launch files.

+    + To run it, makes sure to build and source the workspace and then run: ``` ./launch_all_with_with_custom_planner.sh``` from the root directory of the repository.
+    + To test it, run this command from another sourced terminal: ``` ros2 action send_goal /plan_and_execute ros2_sim_msgs/action/PlanAndExecute "{target_type: 0, target_pose: {position: {x: 0.4, y: 0.0, z: 0.3}, orientation: {x: 1.0, y: 1.0, z: 1.0, w: 1.0}}, planning_pipeline: 'pilz_industrial_motion_planner', planner_id: 'PTP', timeout: 10.0, max_velocity_scaling_factor: 0.2, max_acceleration_scaling_factor: 0.1}"```

+    - launch_all_with_custom_planner.sh: This shell script runs the simulation, the PID controller, the ros2_control, the motion planner and the gateway packages with their correct launch files.

     + To run it, makes sure to build and source the workspace and then run: ``` ./launch_all_with_with_custom_planner.sh``` from the root directory of the repository.